-On November 21st 2017, Adubala ITG, S.L.U. (a company belonging to the Hellman & Friedman Group) acquired all the shares of the Bank from AFB SAM Holdings, S.L. and Eurizon Capital SGR S.p.A.
-As a result of the foregoing, at 31 December 2017, the Bank's share capital consisted of 901,354 fully subscribed and paid registered shares of EUR 30 par value each, all with the same voting and dividend rights and the Bank's sole shareholder is Adubala ITG, S.L.U.
-(31 December 2016: AFB SAM Holding, S.L.
-(50%) and Eurizon Capital SGR S.p.A.
-(50%)).
+On November 21st, 2017, Liberty Partners, S.L.U. (a company belonging to the Hellman & Friedman Group) acquired all the shares of the Bank from Allfunds Bank SAM Holdings, S.L. and Eurizon Capital SGR S.p.A.

+As a result of the foregoing, at 31 December 2017, the Bank's share capital consisted of 901,354 fully subscribed and paid registered shares of EUR 30 par value each, all with the same voting and dividend rights and the Bank's sole shareholder is Liberty Partners, S.L.U which is wholly owned by Holding LHC4 (UK) Limited, which is wholly owned by Holding LHC3 Plc that belongs 100% to Holding LHC2 Limited, of which Holding LHC1 Limited owns the 100% of the participations.